Hardesty Family Foundation Inc

 Overview

 The Hardesty Family Foundation was established in 2005 by F. Roger Hardesty, founder and CEO of United States Aviation Co., and his wife Donna J. Hardesty.
 The foundation is currently directed by their daughter Michelle Hardesty as executive director, with son Connor serving as a board member.
 Operating as a general-purpose private foundation, the Hardesty Family Foundation focuses primarily on large capital grants for building construction and renovation projects in the Tulsa area.
-In 2023, the foundation distributed $6,098,684 in grants to organizations across various sectors.
-The foundation has funded over 31 projects, many of which come with naming rights.
+In 2023, the foundation distributed $6,098,684 in grants to organisations across various sectors.
 The family operates according to the guiding principle: "If you can dream, you can achieve."

 Funding Priorities